mrabets/huawei-push-kit/README.md

 ```

+# 🤝 Contributing
+Contributions are welcome!
+If you would like to contribute to this gem, please fork the repository and submit a pull request.
+Make sure to follow the existing code style and include tests for your changes.

+# 🔗 RubyGems
+You can find the gem on RubyGems: [huawei-push-kit](https://rubygems.org/gems/huawei-push-kit).

 # 🔓 License
 This gem is available as open source under the terms of the MIT License.
 See the LICENSE file for more details.